-1) Motor connection Positive RED or Negative BLACK (depending on which direction you need to motor to go)
+Motor connection can be Positive RED or Negative BLACK (depending on which direction you need to motor to go) 2) Battery (or Power Supply) Positive, usually RED and marked with a + sign to indicate the polarity!

-- 2) Battery (or Power Supply) Positive - 3) Battery (or Power supply) Negative
+3) Battery (or Power supply) Negative, usually BLACK and marked with a-sign to indicate the polarity!

-4) Motor connection Negative BLACK or Positive RED (depending on which direction you need the motor to go)
+4) Motor connection, can be Negative BLACK or Positive RED (depending on which direction you need the motor to go)